kyguse/soil-microbiome-milkweed/README.md

 Although originally intended to target the rhizosphere, the available samples consist of **bulk soil surrounding the root zones**.

+## 🚧 Project Status: In Progress

+This analysis is currently ongoing.
+Documentation, results, and scripts are being actively developed and refined.

 ---

 ## 🧪 Methods